CrazyForks/gisia/docs/how-to/2-run-pipelines.md

-# How to run test
+# How to run pipelines

 1. register a runner
 1. config your pipeline